Richmond Dog Bite Lawyer, Injury Attorney

 - Wrongful Death: Fatal dog attacks are rare, but when they do occur, they’re always incredibly tragic.
 No one ever expects to lose a loved one in such a violent way.
 The Virginia wrongful death statute allows certain family members of the victim to file a claim on the behalf of the deceased.

-Strict Time Deadlines
+Strict Legal Deadlines

 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations for personal injury lawsuits.
 However, sometimes special circumstances apply and can alter that deadline.
 It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.